 7. What treatments do you use in your practice that have shown some success in reversing macular degeneration?

-I use a prescription eye vitamin - TOZAL - for my patients with AMD.
-This Rx Medical Food has been shown to improve vision in 56% of patients within 6 months.
+I use an eye vitamin that I developed - TOZAL Complete Eye Health Formula - for my patients with AMD.
+This supplement has been shown to either improve or stabilize vision in 76% of patients within 6 months.
 We have also been able to photodocument a decrease in the number of drusen and an improvement in the overall appearance in their OCT.
+Tozal is available at https://shopfocuslabs.com/product/tozal-complete-eye-health-formula-90-ct/

 8. You also provide low vision exams in your practice.
 How is that exam different from a regular eye exam?